nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * The `CRUD` commands for `Event`, `Member` and `Task` were mostly referred from AB3’s `Person` commands and classes.
 However, some fields were created and tested by the team, such as the use of `LocalDateTime` and `LocalDate` from the Java library for `Event` and `Task` respectively, to capture the date and time parsed as string by user.

-* We increased user experience by color coding the tasks of members and members of events with red and green, red being undone tasks or absent members, while red being done tasks or present members who attended the event.
+* We increased user experience by color coding the tasks of members and members of events with red and green, red being undone tasks or absent members, while green being done tasks or present members who attended the event.

+* We realised the power of using streams to handle sets of data.
+The use of streams is especially useful in the case of deciding how the labels (e.g. `Member` in `Event List`, `Task` in `Member List`) will appear in `FlowPane`.

 * We enforced commands to require a space between the prefix and the parameter, to allow easier readability of parameter, and it is also more intuitive to use `/prefix` commands with `/` before the prefix, similar to chatbots and UNIX commands usually have the symbol before the flag or prefix.